Sigma Tau Delta

 - Serve society by fostering literacy.

-With over 800 active chapters located in the United States, Europe, the Middle East, and the Caribbean, there are more than 1,000 Faculty Sponsors, and approximately 9,000 members inducted annually.
+The society has more than 880 active chapters in the United States, Europe, the Middle East and the Caribbean; 1,000 faculty sponsors; and 9,000 members inducted annually.

-Sigma Tau Delta’s central purpose is to confer distinction upon students of the English language and literature in undergraduate, graduate, and professional studies.
-Sigma Tau Delta also recognizes the accomplishments of professional writers who have contributed to the fields of language and literature.
+Sigma Tau Delta’s central purpose is to confer distinction upon students of the English language and literature in undergraduate, graduate and professional studies.
+The society also recognizes the accomplishments of professional writers who have contributed to the fields of language and literature.